Estimated reading time: 5 minutes

-This is a general overview of the home buying process, from offer to closing.
+The home buying process can be confusing!
+We explain it below, from offering to closing.
 The specifics of your transaction may vary; but in general, this is a helpful overview of the process.
-Be sure to discuss the steps with your real estate agent and settlement officer.
+Discuss the steps with your real estate agent and settlement officer.

 Once you’ve found the perfect home, it’s time to make an offer.
+This is the first step in the process.
 A buyer and seller must enter into a written contract called a “purchase contract.”
 Typically the process begins with the buyer’s written offer to the seller.
 Your real estate agent or attorney may wish to use a standard form to draft an offer and present it to the seller or the seller’s real estate agent.
 Your real estate agent or attorney can negotiate many of the terms and conditions of the offer, including, but not limited to:

 - Sales price